Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

-# Introduction
+## Introduction

-Fallback boot allows Versal ACAP to automatically boot a different PDI than the initial PDI on the same primary boot device if the first PDI fails to boot.
+Fallback boot allows Versal Adaptive SoC to automatically boot a different PDI than the initial PDI on the same primary boot device if the first PDI fails to boot.

 An error during boot PDI load can occur due to various reasons.
 Some examples for PLM errors include: